kadirtastepe/LSF-and-MTF-Measurement/README.md

 ### Analysis of the Object 18lp/cm
 ![m18](m18.png)

-We are seeing peak to peak variations of some samples in figure 8.
-The other 24 sample analyzed exactly in same way these 2 sample analyzed.
-In horizontal and vertical directions peak to peak variations determines Spp (vertical) and Spp (horizontal) values.
-By using this values we can determine the modulation transfer function.
+We are seeing peak-to-peak variations of some samples in figure 8.
+The other 24 samples were analyzed exactly in the same way these 2 samples were analyzed.
+In horizontal and vertical directions peak to peak, variations determine Spp (vertical) and Spp (horizontal) values.
+By using these values we can determine the modulation transfer function.

 ## Graphs & Noise Equivalent Bandwiths
 Plotting Spatial Resolution against the S pp values gives modulation transfer function(MTF) in horizontal and vertical directions.
-MATLAB’s enbw(equivalent noise bandwith) function calculates the noise equivalent bandwith values.
+MATLAB’s enbw(equivalent noise bandwidth) function calculates the noise equivalent bandwidth values.

 ```Matlab
 close all, clear all, clc